marjan04/MISP-Wazuh-Integration/README.md

 ## Integration Testing

-In the integration test, you can use any attribute from the feed.
+In the integration test, you can use any attribute from the feeds.
 However, we'll create our own event and add a domain attribute to it, allowing us to test with that domain later.

 ### Create our own event